Basic usage#

 $ glasgow --version

-Glasgow has a number of commands, the most basic being safe and run.
+glasgow has a number of subcommands.
 At all times, the --help argument may be appended for more details.

 Note

-As you build up the Glasgow command line, the context changes—for example the output of the following --help are all different.
+As you build up the glasgow tool’s command line, the context changes — for example, the output of each of the following --help s are all different:

 $ glasgow --help